purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-Interview-Questions/interview-questions.md

 An encoder-decoder model is used to create an output sequence based on a given input sequence.
 The final state of the encoder is used as the initial state of the decoder, and this makes the encoder-decoder model extremely powerful.
 This also allows the decoder to access the information that is taken from the input sequence by the encoder.

-## Question 8
-**What is cross validation?**

-Cross validation is a concept used to evaluate models’ performances to avoid overfitting.
-It is an easy method to compare the predictive capabilities of models and is best suitable when limited data is available.